A urinary catheter is a tube placed in the body to drain and collect urine from the bladder.

 If you have a suprapubic catheter, clean the opening in your belly and the tube with soap and water every day.
 Then cover it with dry gauze.

 Drink plenty of fluids to help prevent infections.
-Ask your health care provider how much you should drink.
+Ask your provider how much you should drink.

 Sometimes urine can leak around the catheter.
 This may be caused by: